 “God is serendipitous.”

 The divine can come in the simplest of moments.
 Maybe without even realizing it, God makes Himself known.
 It can in the metaphorical collisions of strangers being in the right place at the right time.
-It can be saying you need a retreat and three days later your invited on one.
+It can be saying you need a retreat and three days later you’re invited on one.
 Whatever the case may be, I find God to be in all things and that there is no such thing as coincidence.
-Whether it was the people I met, or the talks I heard, I was on Kairos for a reason.
+Whether it was the people I met or the talks I heard, I was on Kairos for a reason.
 The reason is unfolding and as I continue to reflect on that weekend, I see just how serendipitous God is.

 “It’s not easy to be your best self.”

 Whether that’s your ideals and values being tested, wanting something to happen so bad, but circumstances preventing it, or maybe just losing sight of what you’ve learned.
 We are humans.
 We make mistakes.
 We resort to bad habits.
 We lose sight of our truest selves.
 Just as love is complex and imperfect, it is never easy to be our best self.
 It is easy to get overwhelmed with the struggles of life and allow our frustrations, anger, or sadness to overwhelm us.
-But the point is, we always have the chance to stop for a moment, remind ourselves of the good that we’ve been given, and let that in turn bring out the good in us.
+But the point is, we always have the chance to stop for a moment, remind ourselves of the good that we’ve been given, and let that, in turn, bring out the good in us.